 I received two IHG free night certificates for completing a promotion.
 We used them at the Intercontinental Hong Kong, upgrading to a room with a view of Victoria Harbor and Central Hong Kong.
 We were pleasantly surprised – they let us check-in, though it was just 11 am.
 An affable, Australian woman ushered us to our room.
 She showed us how to use the TV, the cell phone for international calls, and the room’s features.
 She reminded us not to drink tap water, anywhere in Hong Kong.

 (Victoria Harbor and Central Hong Kong from our room at the Intercontinental)

 The next morning, Mom and Dad brought me a pastry and coffee.
-They were complimentary in the lobby.
 We walked to the Star Ferry Terminal.
 The ferry dropped us off in Central Hong Kong.
 We noticed a contrast from Kowloon, where the hotel is located.
 The structures were more imposing.
 Nonetheless, in all of Hong Kong, Rolex shops are as common as 7-11’s.
 We took an elevated walkway from the terminal into Central.
 A businessman asked if we needed directions.
 He walked with us for two blocks and showed us where to catch the Peak Tram.
 We continued walking uphill until finding the terminal.
 The tram dropped us off at the top of Victoria Peak.
 The views of Hong Kong and its’ surroundings are stunning.
 We bought coffees and took photos from the vista.
 The tram dropped us off at the bottom of the hill.